UK College of Holistic Training, Creedwell House, 32 Creedwell Orchard

 TAUNTON, TA4 1JY, U.K.

 Course description and syllabus

-Completely revised and expanded for 2018, this course replaces our previous Diploma in Counselling and Psychotherapy.
-The UK College of Holistic Training Diploma in Integrated Counselling and Psychotherapy (Dip.
+Completely revised and expanded since 2018, this course replaces our previous Diploma in Counselling and Psychotherapy.
+The UK College of Holistic Training Diploma in Integrative Counselling and Psychotherapy (Dip.
 I.C.P.) will be awarded on successful completion of all modules.
 Interim awards will be made on completion of the following modules:

 The following additional certifications will now be FREE* as the relevant study is included in the Diploma course: